Mr John (W J S) Archer

-It is difficult to visualise the life of John and Mary in their years before marriage, John probably worked for William Davis on Ginninderra and Mary may have been assisting to care for some of her nieces and nephews whose mother or father had died.
+It is difficult to visualise the life of John and Mary in their years before marriage, John probably worked for William Davis (junior) on 'Ginninderra' and Mary may have been assisting to care for some of her nieces and nephews whose mother or father had died.

 It is understood that Mary might have gone to school at Ginninderra but that is not clear.
-Her elder brother Ewan Cameron must have had a reasonable education to go on to become a teacher.
+Her elder brother Ewan Cameron must have had a reasonable education to go on to become a teacher, firstly at Weetangera school.
 Mary was not living in an isolated location away from educational opportunities.

 John seemed to be friendly with the Southwell family, but with them being devout Methodists, Sunday was a day of rest and solemnity.
 Methodists did not usually play cards or attend dances nor would they take part in active sports on Sundays.
 Whether John adopted these ways or not who knows but they were strong local influences.

 One form of recreation that seemed to suit everyone was organised hunting expeditions.
 It seems that if it moved it was shot.
 Given the voracity of these hunting drives it is a wonder that there is any wildlife left in the district!
 The wild turkey or bustard was shot out, as was the koala.
 Those who could afford it were able to participate in organised live pigeon shooting at hotels which attracted good business and much interest.
 George Harcourt, friend of John was an active shooter and hunter.

 We do know that John was a cricketer and he would have been in his element at Ginninderra.
 William Davis (junior) and many other influentials supported cricket.
 In fact some of the most notable cricketers in the early years were from the local Aboriginal community.
 One of them was Bobby Hamilton: